Subject–verb inversion in English: Overview

-Subject-verb inversion has occurred in the b-sentences to emphasize the post-verb subject.
+Subject–verb inversion has occurred in the b-sentences to emphasize the post-verb subject.
 The emphasis may occur, for instance, to establish a contrast of the subject with another entity in the discourse context.

-Types of subject-verb inversion
+Types of subject–verb inversion

-A number of types of subject-verb inversion can be acknowledged based upon the nature of phrase that precede the verb and the nature of the verb(s) involved.
-The following subsections enumerate four distinct types of subject-verb inversion: locative inversion, directive inversion, copular inversion, and quotative inversion.
+A number of types of subject–verb inversion can be acknowledged based upon the nature of phrase that precede the verb and the nature of the verb(s) involved.
+The following subsections enumerate four distinct types of subject–verb inversion: locative inversion, directive inversion, copular inversion, and quotative inversion.

 Locative inversion

-Locative inversion also occurs in many languages, including Brazilian Portuguese, Mandarin Chinese, Otjiherero, Chichewa, and a number of Germanic and Bantu languages.
+Locative inversion occurs in many languages, including Brazilian Portuguese, Mandarin Chinese, Otjiherero, Chichewa, and a number of Germanic and Bantu languages.
 A predicative phrase is switched from its default postverbal position to a position preceding the verb, which causes the subject and the finite verb to invert.
 For example: